deepeshJCU/wp-course-recommender/README.md

 ## 🎯 Roadmap

-* 📝 Save user responses to the database
+* 📝 Store user selections in the database
-* 🔍 Add course images and descriptions
+* 🔍 Add course thumbnails and descriptions
-* 🧑‍🎓 Link to course detail pages
+* 🧑‍🎓 Link recommended courses to detail pages
-* ⚙️ More admin customization options
+* ⚙️ Expand admin UI customization options
-* 🔌 REST API support
+* 🔌 Expose functionality via REST API

 ---

 ## 🤝 Contributing

-Pull requests and suggestions are welcome!
-Open an issue to discuss any improvements.
+We welcome contributions!
+Fork the repo, open a pull request, or create an issue for discussion.

 ---